hughStanford/birdsOnIGS/README.md

 This repository contains the code used to conduct the analysis included in the #Birds On IGS# paper.

-Running the code can be time consuming and may take several hours depending on the computer used to run the code.

 **Code Structure**

 The code includes all necessary steps for data processing, model fitting, and prediction.